Lonchodectidae

 Lonchodectidae or Lonchodraconidae is a group of pterosaurs within the clade Pterodactyloidea.
-It has variously been considered to be within Ctenochasmatoidea, Azhdarchoidea and Pteranodontia.
+It has variously been considered to be within Ctenochasmatoidea, Azhdarchoidea and Pteranodontoidea.
 They are notable for their high, conical tooth sockets and raised alveolar margins.

 Taxonomic history

 Lonchodectidae was first named by paleontologist Reginald Walter Hooley in 1914, and was first considered to only contain species of Lonchodectes.
 A taxonomic review of pterosaurs from the Cambridge Greensand in 2013 considered Lonchodectes a nomen dubium, and named a new family, Lonchodraconidae, for the remaining species, which had been moved to the new genus Lonchodraco.
-Yixianopterus, Unwindia, Prejanopterus, and Serradraco have also been considered possible lonchodectids.
+Yixianopterus, Unwindia, Prejanopterus, Draigwenia, and Serradraco have also been considered possible lonchodectids.
 A taxonomic review of Lonchodectidae by Russian paleontologist Alexander Averianov in 2020 limited the clade to Ikrandraco, Lonchodectes, and Lonchodraco, thus finding Lonchodraconidae to be synonymous with the earlier name Lonchodectidae.

 Description

 The most diagnostic features of Lonchodectidae pertain to the teeth and jaws.
 The teeth on both the upper and lower jaws are generally small, do not vary in size through the length of the jaw, and are placed on raised alveolar margins.
 The upper palate has a prominent ridge.
 One genus, Lonchodraco, has prominent crests at the tips of both the skull and mandible, while another, Ikrandraco, only has a crest on the mandible.
 Only Lonchodraco and Ikrandraco preserve postcrania, which is similar to other lanceodontians.